Indigenous Climate Adaptation Technical Working Group Application (Reposting for Omineca and Northern B.C.)

 - How you meet the qualifications listed above

-- How you will represent the interests of your community or organization
+- How you will represent the interests of your community or organization.
+This should include their approval for you to participate in the working group

 - Your relevant background and experience in climate change adaptation and resilience